Katie Britt: U.S. Senate

-Elections

-2022
+2022 election

 On June 8, 2021, Britt announced her candidacy in the Republican primary for the 2022 Senate election in Alabama.
-Britt, who had never previously run for public office, started out the race polling at 2%, but gradually climbed in the polls as the race went on.
+She had never previously run for public office and gradually climbed in the polls as the race went on.

 As a Senate candidate, Britt publicly aligned herself with former President Donald Trump.
-Although Britt gave credence to Trump's false claims of fraud in the 2020 presidential election, she has never outright claimed the election was "stolen".
+She gave credence to Trump's false claims of fraud in the 2020 presidential election.
 She advanced to a runoff in the Republican primary against Representative Mo Brooks.
 Trump officially endorsed Britt on June 10, 2022, calling her a "fearless America First warrior".
 He had previously withdrawn an endorsement of Brooks.
 Britt defeated Brooks in the runoff on June 21, 2022, with 63% of the vote.
 She then handily won the general election on November 8.

 After winning the election, Britt became the first woman elected a U.S. senator from Alabama (previous female U.S. senators from Alabama had been appointed to the position).
 She was also the youngest Republican woman elected U.S. senator and the second-youngest woman overall (Democrat Blanche Lincoln being the youngest).

 Tenure

 Britt took office on January 3, 2023.
-Following leadership elections for the 118th United States Congress, she did not say whether she supported Mitch McConnell or Rick Scott for Senate Minority Leader.
-Before taking office, Britt was selected as the only incoming senator to serve on the newly formed Republican Party Advisory Council of the Republican National Committee.
+After leadership elections for the 118th United States Congress, she did not say whether she supported Mitch McConnell or Rick Scott for Senate Minority Leader.
+Before taking office, she was selected as the only incoming senator to serve on the newly formed Republican Party Advisory Council of the Republican National Committee.

+Britt's first vote in the U.S. Senate was opposing a Biden administration nominee to a Department of Defense position.
+During her first month in office, she co-sponsored eight bills and visited the Mexico–United States border twice.
+She continued to visit the border while co-sponsoring bills to curtail illegal immigration, as well as funding for a border wall.

-In February 2023, CoinDesk reported that Britt was one of three members of Alabama's congressional delegation who received money from FTX, the defunct cryptocurrency exchange, alongside Robert Aderholt and Gary Palmer.
-Britt's office responded to an inquiry from CoinDesk by stating that the money had been donated back.
+In February 2023, CoinDesk reported that Britt was one of three members of Alabama's congressional delegation who received money from FTX, a defunct cryptocurrency exchange, alongside Robert Aderholt and Gary Palmer.
+Her office responded to an inquiry from CoinDesk by stating that the money had been donated.
+As a member of the Senate Committee on Appropriations, Britt joined 22 other senators in March 2023 in calling for an amendment to the U.S. Constitution requiring a balanced budget each year, while also criticizing the Biden administration's budgetary plans.